maelh/radio-frequency-prototype-boards/README.md

 This resulted in two boards (out of the many variations I tried):

-- The [standard version], with all the original dimensions and features being kept.
+- The [standard version](/RF_ProtoBoard), with all the original dimensions and features being kept.

 - The [extended version], with the following changes compared to the standard version:
   - **added**: screw terminal for power